Reddimus/LeetCode_Notes/Graphs/Medium/LC_1091-Shortest_Path_in_Binary_Matrix/README.md

 ---
 ### Hints:
+- Ask yourself if any of the following approaches work: `dynamic programming`, `BFS`, or `DFS`?
+- How can you store the length of each path?

 # [Solutions](https://github.com/Reddimus/LeetCode_Notes/tree/main/Graphs/Medium/LC_1091-Shortest_Path_in_Binary_Matrix)

 ### Approach: Graphs - Breadth First Search (BFS)

 #### Intuition
+The problem can be modeled as a graph problem.
+Each cell in the grid is a node in the graph.
+Each node has 8 neighbors (up, down, left, right, and 4 diagonals).
+The goal is to find the shortest path from the top-left node to the bottom-right node.
+We can efficiently solve this problem using Breadth First Search (BFS) as we traverse paths level by level until the fastest path reaches the goal node first.

+The reason Depth First Search (DFS) does not work is because the algorithm traverses all the way through a path before backtracking.
+This means that the algorithm will have to traverse through all the paths before finding the shortest path in the worst case.

 #### Complexity Analysis
 - Time Complexity: `O(N^2)`